Emma Redfoot: Environmental Studies to Nuclear Engineering

 I started looking at the different sources of energy generation, I weighed the pros and cons of all forms of generation – and learned they have plenty of both.
 I evaluated the waste, safety, and cost issues associated with nuclear energy.
 I came to the conclusion that nuclear energy is clean and can be produced at the scale needed to allow for economic growth in developing countries.
 Nuclear attracted as the means of generating power that had the most solvable problems.
 Nuclear is especially fitting to urban industrial areas such as parts of China and India due to its reliability, high energy density, and lack of emissions.
 Nuclear engineers are coming out with incredible new advanced reactor designs which are “walk-away” safe, decentralized, and can potentially be cheaply constructed and operated.
 The current concerns about waste can be addressed through technological advances in reprocessing and updated nuclear policies that encourage new and better nuclear technology.
 Nuclear appealed to me as a field that still has so much room for progress, with promising emerging technologies, and with incredible environmental and social benefits.

 Nuclear power faces major political obstacles, in part based on misinformation and widespread anxiety driven by headlines.
 After deciding to become a nuclear engineer, my friends and family were quick to be concerned for my future.
 People often say that nuclear energy is a dying industry in the United States.
-Unfortunately, the alternative is to continue our reliance on fossil fuels.
-Renewables are not able to produce reliable around-the-clock energy, and they are more expensive than nuclear.
+Unfortunately, the alternative is to continue our reliance on fossil fuels because until we have economic energy storage, renewables are not able to produce reliable energy around the clock.
 I am confident that nuclear energy will have a growing place in the world’s energy solutions, because the benefits of nuclear energy are so compelling.

 I recognize that my decision to become a nuclear engineer means that my future career will be influenced by politics, regulation, and public opinion.
 I believe that environmentalists, like me, should provide the leadership in presenting the facts about the incredible opportunities that nuclear power presents.
 My faith in the future is grounded in the belief that people can change their minds and respond to good information.
 A better future for our children, and the children of the world, depends on the decisions we make as a society about energy.
 I want to be a part of the solution.